Adjusted chi-square test for degree-corrected block models: Network AC test

-We now introduce a subsampled version of the test that circumvents the above obstacles.
-The idea is as follows: \begin{enumerate} \item Fit $K$ communities to the whole network (i.e., entire $A$) to get labels $\zh \in [K]^n$. \item Choose a subset $S_1 \subset [n]$ by including each index $i \in [n]$, independently, with probability $1/2$.
-Let $S_2 = [n] \setminus S_1$ be the complement of $S_1$. \item Fit $L$ communities to $A_{S_1 S_1} = (A_{ij}: i,j \in S_1)$, to learn the label vector $\yh$ on $S_1$. \item Perform the test on $A_{S_2 S_1}$ using row labels $\zh_{S_2}$ and column labels $\yh$ from Step~3. \end{enumerate} We refer to the subsampled version of \cac as \scac, and similarly for \cacp.
-In Section~\ref{sec:analysis}, we show that, under the null model, the distributions of the test statistics of \scac and \scacp are close to a standard normal.
-Furthermore, \scacp is large when the model is underfitted, i.e., the presumed number of communities is smaller than that of the true model.
+In Section~\ref{sec:analysis}, we show that, under the null model, the distributions of the test statistics of \scacf are close to a standard normal.
+Furthermore, we show that they are large when the model is underfitted, i.e., the presumed number of communities is smaller than that of the true model, with \scacp often being much larger than \scac.
+We also show that under DCLVM, a latent variable network block model, \scacf values are large.
 Such properties allow us to use \scacp for assessing the goodness-of-fit of DCSBM or SBM to an observed network and to determine the number of clusters in community detection.